-The investigator must ensure that this study is conducted in full conformance with the principles of the "World Medical Association Declaration of Helsinki" (52nd WMA General Assembly, Edinburgh, Scotland, October 2000, including the Notes of Clarification as added in 2002, Washington, and 2004, Tokyo, and 2008, Seoul, and 2013, Fortaleza), International Conference on Harmonisation (ICH) guidelines for Good Clinical Practice (GCP) as appropriate to cohort studies, and local legislation of the country in which the research is conducted, whichever affords the greater protection to the individual.
+The investigator must ensure that this study is conducted in full conformance with the principles of the "World Medical Association Declaration of Helsinki" (52nd WMA General Assembly, Edinburgh, Scotland, October 2000, including the Notes of Clarification as added in 2002, Washington, and 2004, Tokyo, and 2008, Seoul, and 2013, Fortaleza), International Conference on Harmonisation (ICH) guidelines for Good Clinical Practice (GCP), and local legislation of the country in which the research is conducted, whichever affords the greater protection to the individual.

 6.1.
-Independent Ethics Committee or Institutional Review Board

-This protocol, the Research Participant Information Sheet, Study Partner Information Sheet, ICF for research participants, ICF for study partners, and any material as requested, are submitted to the applicable Ethics Committee by the investigator according to local legislation.
+Independent Ethics Committee or Institutional Review Board for study partners, and any material as requested, are submitted to the applicable Ethics Committee by the investigator according to local legislation.
 Approval from the Ethics Committee must be obtained before starting the study, and should be documented in a letter to the Sponsor and investigator specifying the date on which the ethics committee met and granted the approval, the composition of the ethics committee, and version and date of all submitted documents.